app-generator/app-generator/docs/source/developer-tools/dynamic-django/configuration.rst

 This module allows to handle the database information using a powerfull dataTable view with server-side pagination, search, data filters and export function.

+Using the same configuration pattern as for Dynamic API, any model/table defined in the application can be fully managed by a **Powerful DataTable** view enhanced with:

+- CRUD - for authenticated users
+- Server side pagination
+- Search
+- Filters
+- CSV export

+To visualize the UI and the options, feel free to access the DEMOs for `Sales <https://dynamic-django.onrender.com/dynamic-dt/sales/>`__ and `Product <https://dynamic-django.onrender.com/dynamic-dt/product/>`__ models.

 .. code-block:: python

     # Syntax: URI -> Import_PATH